OpenHFT/Chronicle-Network/README.md

 #### Server Message Processing

-Below is some server code that process a message, in this simple example we receive and update a message and then immediately send back a response, however there are other solutions that can be implemented using Chronicle-Network, such as the server responding later to a client subscription.
+This is the server code that processes a message, in this simple example we receive and update a message and then immediately send back a response, however there are other solutions that can be implemented using Chronicle-Network, such as the server responding later to a client subscription.